Click-through rate (CTR) is a crucial metric in site search optimization.

 • The relevance of search results is the most critical factor affecting CTR in site search.
 If the search results are irrelevant to the users’ needs, they are unlikely to click on them.

 • The quality of search results is also essential.
-If the search results are of poor quality, users are unlikely to click on them.
+If the search result quality is poor, users will be less wiling to click on them.

 • User experience plays a significant role in CTR in site search.
 If the search results are difficult to navigate or the search engine is slow, users are less likely to click on the results.